-Each session is on a Thursday, 6--8pm, in the Belcourt’s second floor Jackson Education and Engagement Space.
+Each session is on a Tuesday, 6-8pm, in the Belcourt’s second floor Jackson Education and Engagement Space.

 Session 1: Mise-en-scène | Literally translated as “placement in the scene,” mise-en-scène is an umbrella term for location, set design, lighting, and the arrangement of people and things to be filmed.
 What difference does it make to shoot in a dark studio—the model of classical Hollywood cinema—versus the location shooting of Italian neo-realism or the Berlin School?
-What are the aesthetic and ethical dimensions of controlling mise-en-scene as opposed to allowing contingency to determine the content of the shot?
+What are the aesthetic and ethical dimensions of controlling mise-en-scène as opposed to allowing contingency to determine the content of the shot?
 Led by Se Young Kim